vale-cocoa/VDLBinaryExpressionsAPI/README.md

     }
 }
 ```
-We've also made `String` conform to `RepresentableAsEmptyProtocol`, this way it will be possible to evaluate the expressions built upon our binary operator by using the `evaluate()` instance method on `Collection`.
+We've also made `String` conform to `RepresentableAsEmptyProtocol`, this way it will be possible to evaluate the expressions built upon the concrete binary operator.
+That is, `evaluate()` instance method will be available on `Collection<BinaryExpressionToken<MyStringOperators>>` .

-### Using BinaryOperatorExpressionToken
+### Using `BinaryOperatorExpressionToken`
 It is now possible to build and work on expressions of type `Collection<BinaryExpressionToken<MyStringOperators>>`:

 ```swift